ogarcia/sysdweb/README.md

 First take a look to `sysdweb.conf` file to configure sysdweb.
 Is self explanatory.

+You can place `sysdweb.conf` in `/etc` for system, in user home `~/.config/sysdweb/sysdweb.conf` or in same directory where you run sysdweb.

 Once you have configured sysdweb, simply run.

 ```